-The Changing demands and expectations of members continue to reshape the way associations think about their digital presence, member engagement and demand generation.
+The changing demands and expectations of members continue to reshape the way associations think about their digital presence, member engagement and demand generation.
 Associations that have adapted their digital and marketing strategies have forged paths to continued growth and relevance with their audiences.
 Here are four digital marketing challenges that associations must solve if they are to evolve:

-1. Standing Out From The Crowd
+1. Standing Out From the Crowd

 Opportunity: Focus on the differentiators of your association.
-Define and refine the specific niche where the organization excels and build your marketing content and communications around that competitive advantage.
+Define and refine the specific niche where the organization excels, and build your marketing content and communications around that competitive advantage.
 This will differentiate the organization’s identity and provide the core of the marketing strategy.

-2. Communicating Value To A Multi-Generational Audience
+2. Communicating Value to a Multi-Generational Audience

-Challenge: Long-standing members become accustomed to a way of interacting with associations that may still include printed newsletters or outdated site architecture.
-Relying on legacy marketing tactics to drive new member acquisition, with millennial and younger audiences, may deter new prospects.
+Challenge: Longstanding members become accustomed to a way of interacting with associations that still may include printed newsletters or outdated site architecture.
+Relying on legacy marketing tactics to drive new member acquisition with Millennial and younger audiences may deter new prospects.
 Younger generations are digital natives and expect an organization’s digital presence and brand to reflect that.

 Opportunity: To increase engagement across all segments, associations should take a persona-based approach to marketing communications.
-Personas are composite representations of the key segments (usually between 3 and 5) of an organization’s audience used to group individuals around shared characteristics including demographics, individual needs and user expectations.
+Personas are composite representations of the key segments (usually between three and five) of an organization’s audience used to group individuals around shared characteristics including demographics, individual needs and user expectations.
 Segmenting members and prospects into groups with common traits is the best first step to personalizing and scaling an association’s communication strategy.
 It customizes engagement for different groups with different traits rather than a one-size-fits-all approach.

 3. Inefficient Marketing Process